foretold-app/foretold/README.md

 - Run `docker-compose exec app yarn server/db:migrate` to migrate DB schema
 - Run `docker-compose logs --tail 100 -f app` to see application logs.

+Noq you could change the code and the application will be reloaded.
+The DB saves its state into ".persistence" folder.
+Do not remove this folder if you want to save DB state.

 After work
 - Run `docker-compose down` to remove all stuff.
 - Run `rm -rf ./.persistence` to remove application volumes.